mcqwertywhat/dinger-poker/README.md

   "pineapples": {
     "title": "When We Play for Pineapples",
     "filename": "pineapple_poker.csv"
-  },
   }
+}
 ```

-> Note the `"title"` is displayed as the link to the new report and as the heading for the report.
+The `"title"` is text that will appear on the site (displayed as the link to the report and as the heading for the report).

-### CSV File

-We expect a file that only uses these 15 column names:

-- #
-- 1st
-- 2nd
-- 3rd
-- Average Hits
-- Average Placed
-- Bubble
-- Buy-ins
-- Hits
-- Name
-- Rebuys
-- Times Placed
-- Total Cost
-- Total Take
-- Total Winnings
+The **ID** for the report in the example above is `pineapples`. **It should be unique from all other IDs.** Use only letters, numbers, underscores, and dashes for the ID and also for the `filename`. (_Other characters might work....but sticking with these will definitely work._)

-**:warning: Do not** change the name of the `_reports.json` file or the name of the `data` folder
+**Do not** change the name of the `_reports.json` file or the name of the `data` folder

-## Stale Data if updating an existing file
+### Replace an existing report

+If you want to refresh the data from a report, you just need to replace its CSV file in the `data` folder.
+The filename should stay the same.